HCLOpenBMC/documents/design/power-control-design.md

 ## Background and References

-The below-mentioned DBUS object is created to handle the slot power on, off, and reboot in x86-power-control.
-So the same thing needs to implement here as well.
+The following are the dbus interfaces proposed to be created to handle the slot power control, ie on, off, and, cycle.
-The reference link is mentioned here.

    ```
-   * Interface: xyz.openbmc_project.State.Chassis
+   Interface: xyz.openbmc_project.State.Chassis

-   * Object path: /xyz/openbmc_project/state/chassis_system1
+   Object path: /xyz/openbmc_project/state/chassis_system1
                   /xyz/openbmc_project/state/chassis_system2
                   .
                   .